 Located at the border between Cambodia and Thailand, this magnificent sacred site has been the center for ownership related conflicts for years.
 The Thai’s call it Khao Phra Wiharn.

-It’s only until 2015 when the temple was considered safe but remains guarded by the military.
+NOTE: It’s only until 2015 when the temple was considered safe but remains guarded by the military.

 After spending a long day touring every temple of the famous Angkor complex, many visitors often head towards Siem Reap.
 A simple resort town located in northwestern Cambodia.

 Here you’ll find anything ranging from an affordable motel to a nightclub or an Apsara performance center.

 Since it offers a gateway to the Angkor temples, Siem Reap is quite popular among the huge crowds found at the complex.

 TIP: It’s always a good idea to make reservations early enough for the days that you’ll be visiting the region.